rutgers-db/RedPajama_Analysis/SetJoin/README.md

 To handle the large dataset, we need to use multithread strategy.
 Also, original code occupies too much memory, so we need to modify the structure of codes.

+## Project Description

+### Input Type
+There are two kinds of Input depending on data preprocessing
+1. tokens (16bits), when loading the data using util.loadShortBin function
+2. ngrams (32bits), when loading the data using util.loadIntBin function

+Attention: Before loading the data, you need to define the InputDataSize in the set_join.SetJoinParelled.h (using TokenLen = unsigned int (unsigned short))

+### Output Type

+Similar pairs: pair<unsigned int, unsigned int> indicates the document id between the similar documents that are similar than the given threshold

+### Instruction

+To use the SetJoinParelled Class, After create a instance, you need to call two functions:
+1. index: The index() function builds an inverted index for partitions and one-deletion neighbors.
+It uses OpenMP to parallelize this process.
+2. findSimPairs: The findSimPairs() function is responsible for finding similar pairs based on the index created.
+It uses OpenMP for parallelization.

+After finding similar pairs, the result will be stored at a member variable "result_pairs"